 In Bali the food is pork and chicken dominated.
 Order lawar, a dish that is made up of coconut, garlic, chili, and either chicken or pork meat and blood.
 Another traditional meaty dish is Bebek betutu, which is duck cooked with coconut inside banana leaves.

-If you want to try something vegetarian, then hunt down Urab – a delicious and refreshing traditional Balinese salad that is accompanied with coconut.
+If you want to try something vegetarian, then hunt down Urab.
+This is a delicious and refreshing traditional Balinese salad that is accompanied with coconut.

 In Bora Bora, the food is mainly seafood based.
 Try raw fish with coconut milk.
 Usually, this is made from tuna or bonito fish.
 It is sliced into cubes and marinated in coconut milk, lemon juice, onion, cucumber, tomatoes, garlic and spring onion.

-With such a big Chinese-Polynesian population, there is a wonderful fusion of cuisines on French Polynesia.
+With such a big Chinese-Polynesian population in the region, there is a wonderful fusion of cuisines on French Polynesia.
 Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are popular dishes on the islands.
 Raw fish is also very prominent in Chinese cooking on French Polynesia.

-Bali or Bora Bora: Which island to visit?
+Bali or Bora Bora: Which is the Better Choice?

 If time and money weren’t limited, then we would recommend visiting both of these island paradises.
-However if you’re looking for sun, sea and sand, but also a bit of adventure than Bali is the better choice.
-The Indonesian island offers more than just turquoise lagoons, is brimming with culture, and is budget friendly.
+However if you’re looking for sun, sea and sand, but also adventure than Bali is the better choice.
+The Indonesian island offers more than just turquoise lagoons, as it’s also brimming with culture, incredibly wildlife, and happens to be budget friendly.

-But if you have in your head an image of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing than anything else, Bora Bora is a better choice than Bali.
-The French Polynesian paradise can be pricey though – especially if you want to stay in an overwater bungalow.
-However it is an opportunity to experience an island, it’s people and culture, in one of the most far-flung places on the globe.
+But if you have in your head an image of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing and swimming than anything else, then Bora Bora is a better choice than Bali.
+This French Polynesian paradise can be pricey though – especially if you want to stay in an overwater bungalow.
+However it is an opportunity to experience an island in one of the most far-flung and desirable places on the globe.